 - BACTRIM oral suspension - 100 mL per bottle

 What BACTRIM looks like

 BACTRIM DS tablets are white to almost white, oblong, with a breakline on one side and "ROCHE 800 + 160" on the other side.

 The tablets have a breakline so that they can be broken in half if needed.

 BACTRIM oral suspension is light beige in colour with a banana flavour.

-the active ingredients in BACTRIM DS tablets and mixture are trimethoprim and sulfamethoxazole.
+BACTRIM DS tablets and BACTRIM oral suspension contain the active ingredients trimethoprim and sulfamethoxazole.

 - each BACTRIM DS tablet contains 160 mg of trimethoprim and 800 mg of sulfamethoxazole.

 - each 5 mL of BACTRIM oral suspension contains 40 mg of trimethoprim and 200 mg of sulfamethoxazole.